andreasschulze/dmarc_dsn_processor/README.md

 Sending DMARC aggregated reports is a good thing.
 But if you do so, you will note some reports are undeliverable.
 A simple solution is to simply ignore them.
 But you do not want to deliver messages to addresses known to be undeliverable.
-This may reduce you repotation.
+This may reduce you reputation.

 An other option is to not generate reports once a receiver address is known to be undeliverable.
 Mostly this require configuration on the report generator.

-This solution follow an other approach: You still generate the reports, but discard the messages for some days one a receiver address become knwon to be undeliverable.
+This solution follow an other approach: you still generate the reports, but discard the messages for some days once a receiver address become known to be undeliverable.
 After some days you give the receiver a new chance to have it's problem solved.